Is A Denominational Baptism Scriptural? Is It Valid? Is It A Sin?

 Have “Jehovah’s Witnesses kept Jesus command?
 Have their spiritual leaders obeyed everything He commanded to do?

-The answer is no, and particularly in regard to His command concerning baptism.
+The answer is NO, and particularly in regard to His command concerning baptism.

 Most professed Christian at least understand that it is a sin to alter the commandments given by God and Christ.
 Yet this is exactly what the Watchtower organization did in 1985 by changing long-standing baptismal vows so that they became a denominational vow.

-Watchtower Society Changes To A Denominational Vow
+Watchtower Society Changes to a Denominational Vow

 In 1985, the Watchtower Society changed its baptismal vows so that new Jehovah’s Witnesses committed themselves not only to God, but to the Watchtower Society.